Master of Arts in Public Policy and Management (In-Career MA)

 MA Core Curriculum

 Courses vary from in-person, online or hybrid delivery.
 Hybrid classes are scheduled conveniently and compactly in the evenings to make them accessible to working professionals.
-The 38 credit hours are split between core coursework, electives and a Capstone course.
+The 38 credit hours are split between core coursework, electives and a Capstone course, designed to broaden and deepen a student's existing professional and leadership skills gained from experience in public service and the nonprofit sector.
 (Courses may not be offered every term.)

 Public Policy Stream